On-Campus Housing & Meal Plans

 Winthrop's residence hall experience is dedicated to the development of each resident student and is an essential part of the university's total educational experience.
 Deciding where to live is an important decision for an international student.
 Winthrop University's Department of Residence Life gives you the best and most important information you need to make a decision about your accommodations while studying at Winthrop.
 All new freshman and sophomore students have a residential commitment of living on campus their first two years at Winthrop.

 Due to the number of students living on campus at Winthrop, it is extremely important that you reserve a room on campus as soon as possible.
-Winthrop's Residence Life provides information on how to apply for housing on-campus under Frequently Asked Questions.
+Winthrop's Department of Residence Life provides information on how to apply for on-campus housing.
 If at any time you have questions about on-campus housing contact Winthrop's Residence Life Office the for assistance.

 All of the items you need for living on or off-campus you can purchase once you arrive at Winthrop.
 There are several area stores such as WalMart and Target that we visit during Orientation.
 However, many students will order their bedlinens online and have them delivered to The International Center prior to their arrival at Winthrop.
 We recommend ordering your linens prior to your arrival so they are here and waiting for you when you arrive.
 If you do order your linens ahead of your arrival please use the following address for delivery: Winthrop University, The International Center, 349 Columbia Avenue, Rock Hill, South Carolina, 29733 USA.
 Please notify us that you have ordered your linens so we know to expect them and can watch for them in the mail.